-Dove’s Nest, Charlotte Rescue Mission’s women’s recovery program, opened its doors in 1992 with a 12-bed residential home in the heart of historic Dilworth.
+Dove’s Nest, Charlotte Rescue Mission’s cost-free women’s recovery program, opened its doors in 1992 with a 12-bed residential home in the heart of historic Dilworth.
 Now, a new 120-bed facility on the city’s west side provides a structured yet loving and stable living environment, with a dedicated staff aimed at helping women understand and deal with the core issues of addiction as a disease.

 Dove’s Nest, the women’s program of the Charlotte Rescue Mission, is a four- to twelve-month program that follows a diagnostic period that last approximately two-weeks.

 Prospective residents must call the Admission’s Coordinator personally & follow directions given.
 We currently work from a waiting list.
 Please call 704-333-HOPE ext.
 113, and leave your name and a number where you can be reached within 24 to 48-hours.